 See Section 13.5.1

-: Relative position
+: Relative positioning

 Overview

-The relative position between a transmitter and a receiver is described by its Distance, Azimuth and Delta X,Y when you have selected a decorrelated mode, or by Delta X, Y only when you have selected a correlated mode.
-The selection of this mode and input parameters are described in Section 5.4.1 (VLT-VLR or ILT-ILR) and Section 10.3.1 ().
+The relative position between two points (ILT/ILR/VLT/VLR) is described by its Distance, Azimuth and Delta X,Y when an uncorrelated mode is selected , or only by Delta X, Y when the correlated mode is selected.
+The selection of this mode and input parameters are described in Section 5.4.1 (VLT-VLR or ILT-ILR) and Section 10.3.1 (Interfering link to victim link path).

-424

-425

-426

-168

-169cos⁡170171

-Distance: The distance between the Rx and the Tx (dTx to Rx ) is calculated through multiplying a trialled path distance factor by the coverage radius Rmax such as

-Azimuth: The azimuth Rx to Tx of the Tx-Rx path is calculated trough a trial of path azimuth according to the defined distribution:

-Rx to Tx = T(ARx to Tx) (Eq.
-164)

-The relative positioning of the pair of Tx and Rx is calculated in Cartesian coordinates.
-The relative positioning is always expressed relatively to the transmitter and is defined as:

-X Tx/Rx = ∆X + dRx to Tx cos(Rx to Tx) (Eq.
-165)

-Y Tx/Rx = ∆Y + dRx to Tx sin(Rx to Tx) (Eq.
-166)

-Consequently, assuming that one of the two pair of transmitter and receiver is fixed, it is then possible to use the relative positioning to determine the absolute location of the second pair of transmitter and receiver.

-Path distance factor
+Within a generic system, the position of the receiver is always specified relative to the transmitter.
+For the relation between the interfering link and victim link, in a generic system the user may select the reference component as either the ILT or ILR, relative to either the VLT or VLR.
+This is illustrated below:

+Figure 424: Relative positioning combinations between 2 generic systems

+For a cellular system as victim or interferer the base station of the reference cell is always used to specify the relative positioning, as illustrated below:

+Figure 425: Relative positioning combinations between a cellular interferer and a generic victim

+Figure 426: Relative positioning combinations between a generic interferer and a cellular victim

+The notation in this annex refers to positioning between a transmitter and receiver (Tx and Rx), but the same equations apply for any of the other positioning combinations outlined above.

+Calculation of position for correlated mode

+When a correlated mode is selected, the distance between 2 elements is determined purely through the Delta X and Delta Y parameters:

+XRx=XTx+∆X (Eq.
+168)YRx=YTx+∆Y (Eq.
+169)

+where: (XTx, YTx) is the trialled Cartesian position of the Tx ∆X is the trialled Delta X value ∆Y is the trialled Delta Y value (XRx, YRx) is the resulting Cartesian position of the Rx

+Calculation of position for uncorrelated modeS

+When an uncorrelated mode is selected, the distance between 2 elements is determined by distance and azimuth parameters, in addition to Delta X and Delta Y:

+XRx=XTx+∆X+DpathRmaxcos⁡(∝) (Eq.
+170)

+YRx=YTx+∆Y+DpathRmaxsin⁡(∝) (Eq.
+171)

-The path distance factor will be multiplied by the coverage radius (or ) to obtain the coverage area.
+where: Dpathis the trialled path distance factor Rmaxis the coverage radius in system links, or the simulaton radius in the interference path ∝ is the trialled path azimuth

-Therefore, the trailed distance between Tx and Rx will be *Path factor.

-For instance, if you set the victim path distance factor as a uniform distribution 0…1, then the distance will be between 0 and.

-Path azimuth

 Reference point for the VLTto VLR and ILT to ILR position

-For the path azimuths in the VLT->VLR and ILT->ILR links, the reference point is a transmitter (the VLT or ILT) and the angle is from the positive direction of Ox axis to the path towards a corresponding receiver (VLR or ILR, respectively) in a link.
-As an example if you select a uniform path azimuth distribution between 0 deg and 90 deg (and a path distance factor set to Uniform polar dist. with a max. distance of 1), you will get the following distributions:
+For the path azimuths on the VLT->VLR and ILT->ILR links, the reference point is a transmitter (the VLT or ILT) and the angle is from the positive direction of the X axis to the path towards a corresponding receiver (VLR or ILR, respectively) in a link.
+As an example if you select a uniform path azimuth distribution between 0 and 90 degrees (and a path distance factor set to Uniform polar dist. with a max. distance of 1), you will get the following distributions: